 You just can’t go wrong with Zetta Elliott books on your shelf.
 You just can’t.
 I still really appreciate that this shows a divorced family doing their thing.
 In the past two years this one didn’t check out all that often, but it did check out.
-If there was one think I could change it would be the physical size of the book.
+If there was one thing I could change it would be the physical size of the book.
 This has the trim size of an easy reader, but it’s clearly an mid-range chapter book.
 Size does matter here, but obviously it didn’t deter my students from reading it.

 Room In My Heart by Zetta Elliott